 Office Phone: 245-0383

-Dr. Sean Justice, Assistant Professor, Art Education, teaches and writes about maker education, material inquiry pedagogy, and teacher education in the digital age, and exhibits his artwork internationally.
+Dr. Sean Justice, Assistant Professor, Art Education, teaches and writes about maker education, material inquiry pedagogy, and teacher education in the digital age.
 His book, Learning to Teach in the Digital Age: New Materialities and Maker Paradigms in Schools was published in 2016 by Peter Lang, Inc. He holds a doctorate in Art and Art Education from Columbia University, Teachers College, where he taught digital fabrication, physical computing, creative coding, and photography, to pre- and in-service teachers from across the curriculum.
 While at Teachers College, he designed and directed the Myers Media Art Studio, a center for exploratory art and technology research.
 As an artist he has exhibited photographs, videos and computer animations both nationally and internationally.

 Slow Innovation and Digital Learning.
 Southern New Hampshire University (Interview)